harcokuppens/TorxakisWiki/Modelling-Example-Lucky-People-(Solution).md

 TXS >>  PASS
 ```
 ### Testing with predetermined input
 We can also tell TorXakis to use predetermined input data for testing.
-For this, we'll define a process that communicates Person data and resulting boolean at each step, then we'll add as many steps as we want for our predetermined input.
+For this, we can make use of [Test Purpose](TestPurpose)s.
+We'll define a process that communicates Person data and resulting boolean at each step, then we'll add as many steps as we want for our predetermined input, and then we'll use this process in our Test Purpose.
 Let's define that process and write some test data with expected results:
 ```
-PROCDEF examples [ In :: Person; Out :: Bool ] () ::=
+PROCDEF examples [ In :: Person; Out :: Bool ] () HIT ::=
         In !
 Person( Male, "Mickey", "Mouse", 13, 1 )
     >-> Out !
 True
     >-> In !
 Person( Male, "Donald", "Duck", 13, 3 )